Benezivas/algobattle/docs/problems/2dkp.md

 ///

-Our first approach uses only very rough type annotations for our expected keys and does a lot of the validation of the instance explicitely.
+Our first approach uses only very rough type annotations for our expected keys and does a lot of the validation of the instance explicitly.

 ```python
 """The 2D Knapsack problem module."""